 In my opinion, the key advantage Drop has over its competition lies in its simplicity.
 When shopping, there’s no need to pull up the app on your cell phone or provide the cashier with an account number.
 To earn with Drop, all you need to do is use your debit or credit card at your selected retailers.
 Because Drop has already synced to your payment card, it will know how much you’ve spent, and allocate the points accordingly.

 As I mentioned earlier, the best way to use Drop is by stacking it with other rewards, either through a credit card that earns points, a retail store loyalty program, or both.
 For example, imagine how much you could save at McDonald’s if you had a coupon, and then paid for your meal with a cashback Visa card that was connected to Drop.
 Over time, the savings would really add up!

 If you’re considering signing up for Drop, you may also want to download Paymi, another popular loyalty app that’s very similar to Drop.
-I’ll be publishing a full review of Paymi this Friday, which will make it easy for you to compare the two loyalty programs.
+You can read my Paymi review here, which makes it easy for you to compare the two loyalty programs.
 You never know, you may decide to use both.